-The ETSU department of Campus Recreation offers patrons multiple route 40 foot climbing and caving walls to enjoy.
+The ETSU Department of Campus Recreation Outdoor Adventure program offers patrons multiple route 40 foot climbing and caving walls to enjoy.
 The indoor wall is open during peak hours during the week.
-The outdoor wall also operates during peak business hours of the Basler Center as long as weather and daylight allows.
+The outdoor wall also operates during peak business hours of the CPA as long as weather and daylight allows.
 Team building and challenge course programs are available for the ETSU community, as well as for non-campus groups.

 Basler Challenge Course Reservation Procedures (Team Building)